fbpx

 The trail is 6.4 miles round trip, but don’t worry if you’re not up for hiking the total distance; you can turn back at any point to shorten the hike!

-Walking along the trail, you’ll encounter several creek crossings, so be prepared to get your feet wet.
+West Fork through a narrow canyon that’s filled with towering cliffs and lush greenery where you’ll encounter several creek crossings, so be prepared to get your feet wet.

 It’s an amazing option for summer because it’s mostly shaded.
 Parking can be tricky to swing, so get there early.

-In the spring and summer months, you might also get lucky and see butterflies along the trail.
+Fun Fact: In the spring and summer months, you might also get lucky and see butterflies along the trail.

 #10 Secret Slickrock Trail (Scenic Easy Hike in Sedona, AZ)